stripe/veneur/README.md

 Veneur is currently handling all metrics for Stripe and is considered production ready.
 It is under active development and maintenance!

-Building veneur requires Go 1.7 or later.
+Building Veneur requires Go 1.7 or later.

 # Motivation